 Planting these specimens is all about shade, soil, and moisture.

 Though mountain hydrangea bushes struggle with extreme cold, they also cannot survive dry, hot climates.
-For southern gardeners, we suggest giving the shrub partial shade by planting it in places where only afternoon sunlight hits.
+For southern gardeners, we suggest giving the compact shrub partial shade by planting it in places where only afternoon sunlight hits.
 For northern gardeners, full sun is highly recommended.

 Moist and rich soil is also necessary for hydrangeas to grow strong roots and stems.
 Applying mulch around the planting area is a great way to trap moisture, ease soil temperature, and protect against weeds.
 A good layer of shredded bark, peat, or compost will do the trick.